Impact

 Risk and Exploitability

 The CVSS score of 7.5 indicates a high impact if the vulnerability is exploited.
 The EPSS score of less than 1% suggests a low probability of exploitation in the wild at this time, and the vulnerability is not currently catalogued in the CISA KEV list.
-The likely attack vector is web-based, where a remote attacker could supply a crafted request to induce the plugin to include a local or remote file and gain sensitive information or control over the site.
+Based on the description, it is inferred that the likely attack vector is web-based, where a remote attacker could supply a crafted request to induce the plugin to include a local or remote file and gain sensitive information or control over the site.

 OpenCVE Enrichment